 Compass and World AIDS Day

-Two week’s worth of community events join local community based organizations and several area churches together to engage the community in becoming a part of a global impact to end AIDS.
+Two week’s worth of community events coincide with local community based organizations and several area churches together to engage the community in becoming a part of a global impact to end AIDS.
 In an effort to work closer with national and local initiatives to provide Palm Beach County with resources, Compass’ World AIDS Day promotes awareness about HIV and how to love a stronger and healthier life.

 World AIDS Day serves as a platform to increase awareness of the AIDS pandemic and to inspire positive action through education, testing, and standing in solidarity with those affected by the virus.
 HIV/AIDS has had a major impact locally and globally: